What Is Dextromethorphan Used For?

-The statistics above illustrate the danger of dextromethorphan as well as the fact that it is common amongst young people.
-DXM appeals to teens due to the ease of access and low cost.
-In fact, 10% of teenagers have abused cough medicines (many which contain Dextromethorphan) to get a high.
+The statistics above illustrate the danger of dextromethorphan, as well as the fact that its use is common amongst young people.
+DXM appeals to teens due to its ease of access and low cost.
+In fact, 10% of teenagers have abused cough medicines (many of which contain Dextromethorphan) to get a high.

 You can prevent dextromethorphan abuse by taking the following actions: